 Fun Facts

-Speaking of cats, I have four furries: a sweet, clever snowshoe named Pippin, a big, mellow ginger tabby named Woody, Emmylou, a mischievous but sweet Siamese mix, and Misty, a chatty, white and brown 'cow print' tabby.
+• Speaking of cats, I have three furries: a big, mellow ginger tabby named Woody, Emmylou, a mischievous but sweet Siamese mix, and Misty, a chatty, white and brown 'cow print' tabby.
 The kits have their own Facebook page, where you can always find photos of their shenanigans and even some stories, too!
+(We started the page with Pippin, our clever snowshoe.
+Sadly, we lost Pip in the summer of 2023 but he's always in our hearts).